 In The Girl Who Owned a City (first published 1975, reissued 1995), O.T.
 Nelson creates an entirely unbelievable post-apocalyptic scenario for middle-grade readers.
-In the past month, the world population of adults has died of a rapidly spreading plague.
+In the story, the world population of adults has died of a rapidly spreading plague within the last month.
 All that remains in ten-year-old Lisa’s immediate world are other children, all under the age of twelve.
 Lisa is now responsible for her younger brother’s food and safety.
 Using her intelligence and her problem-solving abilities, Lisa discovers previously untouched sources of food, gathers her street into a commune, and moves them all into the local high school, of which Lisa is made supreme ruler.

 Such a (ridiculous) story may have worked fantastically, but O.T.
 Nelson’s prose is painful, the characters one-dimensional and selfish, and the ordinary things about the story are entirely unbelievable.